pj-simpson/Whirlwind/README.md

 ```
 ## Note

-Whilst I'm pleasantly surprised at the results and will undoubtedly try to rebuild this one day
+Whilst I'm pleasantly surprised at the results, (there seems to be a decent tolerance for concurrency),
-in a more '_production-quality_' manner, this is a curio and shouldn't be used!
+this is a curio and shouldn't be used in production!